BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 {% include /tip/open.html label="Tip: Give users access to printable templates" icon="info" color="blue" %}

 Providing users with printable, designated materials to write down their recovery phrase can instill a sense of trust, organization (especially if they have multiple wallets), and guidance.
-It may also encourage them to treat this designated paper with importance, rather than quickly scribbling it down on a random scrap.
+It may also encourage them to treat this designated paper with importance rather than quickly scribbling it down on a random scrap.
 Check out an example template from the Wallet UI Kit [here](https://www.figma.com/file/VB3GQdAnhl8yta44DY3PSV/Bitcoin-Wallet-UI-Kit?node-id=1523%3A34106).

 {% include /tip/close.html %}